-Google Analytics is a must-have tool for all business owners who’ve embraced the digital space for their business.
+Google Analytics is a must-have tool for all business owners who’ve embraced their business’s digital space.

 But why use Google Analytics?
 How can Google Analytics help grow your blog or business?

-MY EXPERIENCE: For me, Google Analytics has helped me triple my blog website page views & income for this lifestyle blog that originally started as a passion-project!
-I am able to continually create content that I know my readers love because I can monitor what posts & pages are performing well.
-I am able to become more aware of bounce rates and possible flaws within my website that could be improved.
+MY EXPERIENCE: For me, Google Analytics has helped me triple my blog website page views & income for this lifestyle blog that originally started as a passion project!
+I can continually create content that I know my readers love because I can monitor what posts & pages are performing well.
+I can become more aware of bounce rates and possible flaws within my website that could be improved.
 I can also see and monitor where my traffic is coming from.
-I am also able to see how my site is performing compared to other sites in the same industry or niche.
+I can also see how my site is performing compared to other sites in the same industry or niche.